5 Chinese vegetable stock recipes for making cheap and easy Chinese vegetarian broths.

 Strain the stock and it is ready for use.

-Recipe 5: Vegetable Stock with soybean sprouts, bamboo shoots and corn
+Recipe 5: Chinese vegetable stock with soybean sprouts, bamboo shoots and corn

 Adding corn and carrot sweeten this stock.

 Wash and soak the mushrooms till they are soft

 Peel, wash and cut the carrot and bamboo shoot into rough pieces